 A/B test your headlines

-Headlines wherever they may be on the web are gateways to content.
+Headlines wherever they may be on the web are gateways to your content.
 If your headline is compelling and leaves the reader wanting to know more, then you can expect your content to perform well above the benchmark.

 We suggest that you start by A/B testing headlines of your blog content across on all your social channels.
 An easy way to get started with this is to use Bitly links.
 The traditional method is to test two variants against each other, hence the name A/B test, but we usually like to test multiple variants.
 Somewhere between 3-5 different headlines.